Statistical Monitoring of the Covariance Matrix in Multivariate Processes: A Literature Review: Monitoring covariance matrix alone, when

-The exact distribution of $|\mathbf{S}|$ for $p>2$ is not one of the known distributions.
-Hence, for higher dimensions, Alt [1985] proposed an alternative method to monitor $|\mathbf{S}|$ by assuming that the most of the probability distribution mass of $|\mathbf{S}|$ is contained in the interval $\rm E(|\mathbf{S}|)\pm 3\sqrt{\rm Var(|\mathbf{S}|)}$.
+The exact distribution of $|\mathbf{S}|$ for $p>2$ is not known.
+Hence, for higher dimensions, Alt (1985) proposed an alternative method to monitor $|\mathbf{S}|$ by assuming that the probability distribution of $|\mathbf{S}|$ is mostly contained in the interval $\rm E(|\mathbf{S}|)\pm 3\sqrt{\rm Var(|\mathbf{S}|)}$.
 Since then, several publications have discussed extensions and properties of $|\mathbf{S}|$ chart.
-Two recent publications are Dogu and Kocakoc [2011], and Lee and Khoo [2018].
-Ghute and Shirke [2008] proposed a synthetic charting approach for monitoring covariance matrix by combining $|\mathbf{S}|$ chart of Alt [1985] and the Conforming Run Length (CRL) chart.
+Two recent publications are Dogu and Kocakoc (2011) and Lee and Khoo (2018).
+Ghute and Shirke (2008) proposed a synthetic charting approach for monitoring a covariance matrix by combining the $|\mathbf{S}|$ chart of Alt (1985) and what they call the Conforming Run Length (CRL) chart.
 This approach is a two-step procedure.
-For a given rational subgroup, if $|\mathbf{S}|$ chart triggers an out of control alarm, that rational subgroup is declared as nonconforming, otherwise it is declared as conforming.
-CRL is the number of conforming rational subgroups between two consecutive nonconforming rational subgroups including the end nonconforming subgroup.
-Let $Y_{r}$ be the $r$th ($r=1,2,...$) CRL above.
-The procedure declares the process as out of control if $Y_{r}$ is less than or equal to a predefined value.
-In order to decrease the amount of false alarms in CRL charts, Gadre [2014] proposed group runs $|\mathbf{S}|$ control charts as an extension of the methodology in Ghute and Shirke [2008].
-The group runs chart declares a process as out of control, if $Y_{1}\leq {L}$ or for some $r>1,\,Y_{r}$ and $Y_{(r+1)}\leq{L}$ for the first time for some predefined value $L$.
-More works on improving the performance of synthetic $|\mathbf{S}|$ control charts for covariance matrix can be found in Lee and Khoo [2015, 2017a, and 2017b].
+For a given rational subgroup, if $|\mathbf{S}|$ chart triggers an out-of-control alarm, that rational subgroup is declared as nonconforming, otherwise it is declared as conforming.
+The CRL is the number of conforming rational subgroups between two consecutive nonconforming rational subgroups including the end nonconforming subgroup.
+Let $Y_{r}$ be the $r$th ($r=1,2,...$) CRL.
+The procedure declares the process out-of-control, if $Y_{r}$ is less than or equal to a predefined value.
+Gadre (2014) proposed group runs $|\mathbf{S}|$ control charts as an extension of the methodology in Ghute and Shirke (2008).
+The group runs chart declares a process out-of-control, if $Y_{1}\leq {L}$ or, if for some $r>1,\,Y_{r}$ and $Y_{(r+1)}\leq{L}$ for the first time for some predefined value $L$.
+More work on improving the performance of synthetic $|\mathbf{S}|$ control charts for covariance matrix can be found in Lee and Khoo (2015, 2017a, and 2017b).

 Costa and Machado (2009) used the statistic VMAX, the maximum of the marginal sample variances of standardized variables from rational subgroups where standardization is done using the marginal in-control mean and standard deviations.
 To be more specific, for the general multivariate case at sampling epoch $i$, the VMAX statistic is defined as